 The answer is in CyberCube’s Marginal Risk.

-Marginal Risk is CyberCube’s new feature for CyberCube clients that license its Portfolio Manager and Account Manager solutions and enables this new way to underwrite.
-In this blog series, we’ll cover everything you need to know about Marginal Risk and how it can help underwriting teams and portfolio management teams proactively improve their risk decision making.
-This first blog will cover what Marginal Risk is and how it can help cyber underwriters adapt their approach to underwriting.
+Marginal Risk is CyberCube’s feature for CyberCube clients that license its Portfolio Manager and Account Manager solutions and enables this new way to underwrite.
+In this blog, we’ll cover everything you need to know about Marginal Risk and how it can help underwriting teams and portfolio management teams proactively improve their risk decision making.
+Here, we'll detail what Marginal Risk is and how it can help cyber underwriters adapt their approach to underwriting.

 The value Marginal Risk delivers